TvoozMagnificent/mandrillpp/README.md

 }
 ```

+Notice how we conventionally use the variable `return` for return values of procedures.

 The output is `359036568873322`, so our answer is `0.359036568873322`.
 This agrees with the answer given by the problem-setters.

 In our implementation, we use array references to get the job done.
 Of course, it is possible to evade them -